-- A description of eligible investment securities, and a written statement of investment policy and objectives. - A description of interest calculations and how it is distributed, and how gains and losses are treated. - A description of how the securities are safeguarded (including the settlement processes), and how often the securities are priced and the program audited. - A description of who may invest in the program, how often, what size deposit and withdrawal are allowed. - A schedule for receiving statements and portfolio listings. - Are reserves, retained earnings, etc. utilized by the pool/fund? - A fee schedule, and when and how is it assessed. - Is the pool/fund eligible for bond proceeds and/or will it accept such proceeds?
+- 1. Provide a description of eligible investment securities, and a written statement of investment policy and objectives. - 2.
+Provide a description of interest calculations and how it is distributed, and how gains and losses are treated. - 3.
+Provide a description of how the securities are safeguarded (including the settlement processes), how often the securities are priced, and how often the program is audited. - 4.
+Provide a description of who may invest in the program, how often, what size deposit and withdrawal are allowed. - 5.
+Provide a schedule for receiving statements and portfolio listings. - 6.
+Are reserves, retained earnings, etc. utilized by the pool/fund? - 7.
+Provide a fee schedule, and when and how is it assessed. - 8.
+Is the pool/fund eligible for bond proceeds and/or will it accept such proceeds? - 9.
+Are there any liquidity gates? - 10.
+Are there any redemption fees? - 11.
+Does the pool follow GASB 79?